bauxy/bauxy-legal/privacy_policy.md

 - Submitting insurance claims to your insurer on your behalf;
 - Processing or receiving payments;
 - Sending you information about health care and health related services, resources and benefits that will help you manage your health, heath benefits and cash accounts;
-- Sending administrative information to you, for example, information regarding Bauxy.com or mobile applications made available by Glass Health and changes to our terms, conditions, and policies;
+- Sending administrative information to you, for example, information regarding getpatch.com or mobile applications made available by Glass Health and changes to our terms, conditions, and policies;
 - Providing and improving customer services, including through email communications;
 - Sending marketing information we think may be of interest to you;
 - Sending you surveys;
-- Authenticating or confirming your identity when you return to your Bauxy account online;
+- Authenticating or confirming your identity when you return to your Patch account online;
 - Conducting our business, such as data analysis, audits, developing new products, enhancing, improving or modifying our services, identifying usage trends, determining the effectiveness of our promotional campaigns and operating and expanding our business activities;
 - Taking any action that we believe to be necessary or appropriate: (a) to investigate, prevent and detect illegal activities; (b) under applicable laws, including laws outside your country of residence; (c) to comply with legal process; (d) to respond to requests from public and government authorities including public and government authorities outside your country of residence; (e) to enforce our Terms and Conditions of Use and this Privacy Statement; (f) to protect our operations or those of our affiliates; (g) to protect our rights, privacy, safety or property and/or that of our affiliates, you or others; and (h) to allow us to pursue available remedies or limit the damages that we may sustain; and
 - Other purposes specifically disclosed at the time we request your information.